+Our small, family owned candle business is based in Saratoga County in upstate New York.
 Our home and studio, Bittersweet Ranch, sits on 4.75 acres of certified wildlife habitat, with woods, gardens, and a small pond.
 We are inspired by the nature that surrounds us in the handcrafted creation of our pure soy wax candles that have now become a beloved part of our self care and home serenity, and that of so many of our customers.

 Our soy candles are individually hand poured in small batches of 12 to ensure excellence in every detail.
-Our candles are a healthy candle option, even for those who are sensitive or have a history of allergies, asthma, or headaches.
+We've been told by appreciative customers that our candles are the only candles they are able to burn due to sensitivities, allergies, asthma, or headaches.
 This is due to our careful selection of the cleanest burning fragrance oils.
 We even make an unscented candle for especially sensitive souls.
 Whichever candles you choose, you can be sure that they have been created for you with the utmost care, using only the highest quality ingredients.
 They make a perfect gift for yourself and for all those dear to you.
 Light and warmth, what wonderful gifts!